rsadasiv/phrasefinder/README.md

 The PhraseFinder client library for Java is build using Maven, which can be installed from your operating system's package manager or downloaded from <http://maven.apache.org/>.

-To build and install the library into your local Maven repository, run
+To build and install the library into your local Maven repository, run:

 ```sh
 mvn install